ga4gh-discovery/ga4gh-case-discovery/search_structure/README.md

   * What is the process for adding search components?
   * Do we want to support defined sets search components for certain communities (MME)?
   * Do we allow custom search components?
-  * Version numbering as defined above does not resolve to the search components, maybe it should?
+  * Version numbering as defined above does not resolve to the search components, see above?
-  * `Operator` needs to be defined
-    * EQ, NEQ, LT, LTE, GT, GTE
+  * `Operator` needs to be defined, eg. EQ, NEQ, LT, LTE, GT, GTE.
   * Need to figure out `sources` vs. `id` and CURIEs (I think Chris Mungall was maintaining a list of CURIEs) ?